coderbyheart/blog/rheinmain-tech-cabal.md

 title: RheinMain Tech Cabal
 photo: https://blog.coderbyheart.com/uploads/2017/cabal.jpg
 excerpt: > #
-  an evening in the week of March 13th to 19th 2017 / just drinks and discussion
+  just drinks and discussion on the evening of March 15th 2017
 ---

 ![RheinMain Tech Cabal](/uploads/2017/rheinmain-tech-cabal.svg)

 # RheinMain Tech Cabal

-*an evening in the week of March 13th to 19th 2017*
+*on the evening of March 15th 2017*
 *no presentations, recruiters, or sales*
 *just drinks and discussion*

 The RheinMain Tech Cabal is a closed space for tech people to engage in deep conversations.
-It will happen on an evening during the week of March 13th to 19th in Frankfurt within the subway grid.
-The exact day and place will be announced one day before via email.
+It will happen on the evening of March 15th 2017 in Frankfurt within the subway grid.
+The exact place will be announced on the day via email.

 Questions?
 Ping me on [Twitter](https://twitter.com/coderbyheart) or on the [{fradev} slack](https://fradev.herokuapp.com/).

 ## Tickets